kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

     //
     // +kubebuilder:validation:Required
     Name string `json:"name"`

-    // RoutingMode provides a hint to InferenceGateways how to program data plane
-    // for this import.
-    //
-    // +kubebuilder:validation:Enum=EndpointMode;ParentMode
-    // +kubebuilder:validation:Required
-    RoutingMode RoutingMode `json:"routingMode"`

     // TargetPortNumber is the port the model servers listen on in the exported pool.
     // Used when RoutingMode=EndpointMode.